Flycheck — Modern Emacs syntax checking¶

 - Omair Majid (syntax checker for RPM spec)

-- Per Nordlöw (syntax checkers for Ada and Fortran)
+- Per Nordlöw (syntax checkers for Ada and Fortran, syntax checker name in error list)

 - Peter Vasil (Lua and Go build/test syntax checkers)